mop1987/3cx-Docker/Macvlan-compose/README.md

 In order to use macvlan driver you will need to change the vSwitch security to allow promiscuous mode.

-Also change the values for the following to your relevant enviroment
+Also change the values in the compose file for the following to your relevant enviroment

 - ipv4_address: IP
 - parent: Host eth name